Finesse (Bruno Mars song): Accolades

 The song was listed by two publications as being among the best songs of the year.
 On Billboard's 100 Best Songs of 2018: Critics' Picks list, the single was placed at number 19.
 Katie Atkinson wrote that the single "is best described by its one-word title".
 Atkinson added, "the combination of Mars' nostalgic R&B paired with Cardi's Rosie Perez-channeling swagger was undeniable"."
 Slant Magazines's Zachary Hoskins criticize the single's opening as it takes from the "programmed snare line" of Bell Biv DeVoe's "Poison".
 Nevertheless, he praised Cardi B's guest verse, and the happiness Mars and Cardi B feel as it can be heard on the outro, "We got it goin' on / Don't it feel so good to be us?".
 Hoskins ranked it number 11 on the list of 25 songs.
 In the same year, the remix was included on Cardi B's 10 Best Features & Collabs: Critic's Picks.
 Michael Saponara, who compiled the list, placed it at number three.
 In 2021, Billboard considered the song's bridge as one of the best of the 21st Century, Paul Grein affirmed that Mars "plays cupid", telling men and women "on how to get it goin' on".
 Grein added that the "romantic interlude balances the streetwise edginess of Cardi's rap segments".

 In 2018, "Finesse" was nominated for Top R&B Song at the 2018 Billboard Music Awards, but lost to Mars's "That's What I Like" (2017).
 It was also nominated for Best Collaboration at the BET Awards.
 That same year, the song was nominated for Song of the Year and Best Collaboration at the MTV Video Music Awards, as well as for Choice Music: Collaboration and Choice Music: R&B/Hip-Hop Song at the 2018 Teen Choice Awards.
 The single received a nomination for Collaboration of the Year and an award for Favorite Soul/R&B Song at the 2018 American Music Awards.
 In late 2018, "Finesse" received nominations for Song of the Year, The Ashford & Simpson Songwriter's Award and Best Collaboration Performance at the 2018 Soul Train Music Awards.

 In 2019, the song received a nomination for excellence in Record Production/Single or Track at the 2019 TEC Awards.
 It also received a nomination for Best International Song at the Danish GAFFA Awards, while being nominated for R&B Song of the Year and winning Best Collaboration at the 2019 iHeartRadio Music Awards.
 That same year, the track received a nomination for Outstanding Song, Contemporary and Outstanding Duo, Group or Collaboration at the 2019 NAACP Image Awards.
 It also received a Titanium Award from iHeartRadio for reaching a threshold of 1 billion total audience spins.
-"Finesse" received two awards from ASCAP, one from the Pop Music Awards, as it was one of the winners of Most Performed Song, and another from the Rhythm & Soul Music Awards, also as one of the receivers of Winning R&B/Hip-Hop Songs.
+"Finesse" received two awards from ASCAP, one from the Pop Music Awards, as it was one of the winners of Most Performed Song, and another from the Rhythm & Soul Music Awards, as one of the Winning R&B/Hip-Hop Songs.